camertron/rux/README.md

 ### View Component Example

-A view component is just classes.
+A view component is just a class.
 The actual view portion is usually stored in a secondary template file that the component renders in the context of an instance of that class.
 For example, here's a very basic view component that displays a person's name on the page:

 ```ruby
 # app/components/name_component.rb